Alwayscelebratelife/Alwayscelebratelife/README.md

 I even haven't write anything properly in years.
 Wow, i just remembered the days that was willing to be become a writer one day.
 Well, my family forced me to become an electronics engineer, and here i am.

-This is to try if i can change anyhthing from replit